BornInBradford/bbdata/README.md

 vars_info <- dat |> get_bb_data("DataDictionary.dd_variables")
 ```

-Variable and table metadata can be returned as follows:
+## Getting metadata

+As we saw [above](fetching-metadata), detailed variable and table metadata can be queried from Opal directly without returning full tabular data.
+However, metadata can be requested alongside full tabular data and then brought forward for further analysis as follows:

 ```R
 dat <- bb_variables("DataDictionary.dd_variables.*") |>